RoseEden30/DialogueMovementEnabler/README.md

 - Walk away and the conversation ends.
 - Push the cursor against a screen edge to look around.

 Movement keys no longer pick dialogue lines: use the mouse, arrow keys or number keys.
-The mod stays off with the accessibility dialogue camera, and while another menu such as barter is open.
+The mod stays off when Dialogue Camera is turned on in Settings > Accessibility, and while another menu such as barter is open.

 Requires [SFSE](https://sfse.silverlock.org/) and [Address Library for SFSE Plugins](https://www.nexusmods.com/starfield/mods/3256).
 Built for Starfield 1.16.244; on another version, anything that no longer matches is turned off and logged.